MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 - In the introduction
     - Look at all the papers about R2R and how people are using it
     - Mention the many uses that it has
+- Our contributions:
+    - A new set of function preserving transforms
+        - Deepen works with residual connections, whereas net2deepernet works without residual connections
+        - New weights are arbitrary (this is a blessing and a curse, as we have to consider inits, however, the freedom to initialize the weights however you like could allow a lot of flexibility, forseeably in meta learning or transfer learning)
+        - (we believe?) that our schema is simpler to implement and use
+        - We don't alter any weights in the function transformation.
+Therefore, if on widening you decide to keep the weights fixed, then you could still run the old network as before.
+That is, you can train YOLO mini, then widen, and finish training to YOLO full, and then keep both networks.